rusty-ecma/RESS/regex.md

 If we look over the logic tree above, we can gather most of the information we need when we encounter any `(`, is the token before it `if`, `while`, `for` or `with` or is the token 1 or 2 before it the keyword `function` and is that an expression?
 Those are really the two key pieces of information we need.
 What if we just attached those two booleans to the `(` instead of always linking back to it?
 Then when we pop the `(` off its stack, we can attach the same two booleans to the `)`.

 Now when we find an `{` we can see if it is a block, if the token before is a `)`, we can also attach the paren flags into our `{`, finally we can copy that information over to the `}` when we pop the open off the curly brace stack.
 While this means we need to do the computation eagerly, it also means we don't have as much to clean up when we move past a `}`.

-With these changes, the last three tokens when we reach the `/` on line 3 would look like this:
+We could capture all of the information we need a in couple of `struct`s that might look like this:

 ```rust
 struct Paren {